-The National Archive of Marine Seismic Surveys (NAMSS) is a marine seismic reflection profile data archive consisting of data acquired by or contributed to U.S. Department of the Interior agencies.
-The USGS is committed to safekeeping this data on behalf of the academic community and the nation.
-These data are provided with free and open access.
-For more information about NAMSS, visit our about page.
+The National Archive of Marine Seismic Surveys (NAMSS) is a marine seismic reflection data archive consisting of data acquired by or contributed to U.S. Department of the Interior agencies.
+The USGS is committed to preserving these data on behalf of the academic community and the nation.
+Data are provided with free and open access.
+For more information regarding NAMSS, see the about page.

 Most data are provided in SEG-Y format, (Barry, K. M., Cavers, D. A. and Kneale, C. W., 1975, Report on recommended standards for digital tape formats: GEOPHYSICS, 40, no. 02, 344-352, a copy of which can be found at: http://www.seg.org/resources/publications/misc/technical-standards.)
 Specialized software is required to view SEG-Y data.
 A list of free software that can be used to visualize, analyze, and interpret 2D and 3D SEG-Y data can be found here.
 Data in the archive have associated metadata: at a minimum shotpoint location information in flat text files.
 Most surveys also have more complete metadata in the form of text reports and digital images (TIFF) of analog side-labels showing acquisition and in some cases processing parameters.
 Some profiles are represented by TIFF images of the reflection profile (not digital SEG-Y data).
 The site attempts to incorporate all metadata that were provided by the contributor.
 The metadata can be generated in an ISO-compatible XML template consistent with the metadata standard described at: http://www.ngdc.noaa.gov/mgg/ecs/metadata/seismic/.